My mother calls and brings it up before I do.

 Next year I will let the tears fall slowly.

-And maybe next year, his mother will call to acknowledge our loss and we can finally feel supported enough to grieve.
+And maybe next year we can finally feel supported enough to grieve.